ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

 Install react-runner in the frontend.

 Create a Preview component that takes a string of code and renders it inside an Error Boundary.
+Create a simple snippet to test this

 [ ] Step 4: The Parser Utility